 Environment Australia (part of the Commonwealth Department for the Environment) is the federal agency responsible for ensuring Australia meets its obligations under the World Heritage Convention.
-The agency incorporates a specialist World Heritage Unit which provides advice to the Australian Government in relation to the Convention, manages national programs relating to World Heritage, is responsible for liaising with international bodies, State governments, and on-ground managers of Australia's World Heritage properties.
+The agency incorporates a specialist World Heritage Unit which provides advice to the Australian Government in relation to the Convention, manages national programs relating to World Heritage, is responsible for liaising with international bodies, State governments, and on-ground

+Tourists are a major user of Kakadu National Park managers of Australia's World Heritage properties.
 Environment Australia also administers the World Heritage Properties Conservation Act 1983.

-While responsibility for on-ground management varies from property to property, the Commonwealth

-Government has pursued the development of best practice management arrangements across all World
+While responsibility for on-ground management varies from property to property, the Commonwealth Government has pursued the development of best practice management arrangements across all World Heritage properties with the aim of